 “So long as our love shall last.”

-In simple terms this means that at the anniversary of your union, you comeback to each other to reaffirm you love and vows, but if you discover that your feeling are not the same and you no longer wish to be in this union, you are always free to leave without the nasty side effects that usually come with it.
+In simple terms, this means that at the anniversary of your union, you come back to each other to reaffirm your love and vows.
+However, if you discover that your feeling are not the same and you no longer wish to be in this union, you are always free to leave without the nasty side effects that usually come with it.

 So this isn’t about taking marriage for granted.
-To me this mantra is about remembering why you fell in love in the first place.
-Its about remembering to communicate, respect, love an trust.
+To me, this mantra is about remembering why you fell in love in the first place.
+It’s about reminding people to communicate, respect, love, and trust.

-So when I am planning a wedding it is important for me to remember these words and let them be reflected in every aspect of the wedding.
+So when I am planning a wedding, it is essential for me to remember these words and reflect them in every aspect of the marriage.